Post job

 Lead installers are individuals who execute residential construction activities.
 The installers review the organization's blueprints with its sales, supervise the loading and unloading procedure, and manage the crew during the installation process.
 They set up and maintain the workstations, maintain the VoIP phone systems, and construct the cubicles for modular offices.
 The necessary skills for this job include customer service, knowledge of the installation process, and attention to detail.
 They are also expected to develop skills in communication, diligence, and the ability to follow instructions.

-As far as similarities go, this is where it ends because a flooring installer responsibility requires skills such as "hard surface," "vinyl tile," "lvt," and "hardwood floors."
+While similarities exist, there are also some differences between flooring installers and floor coverer.
+For instance, flooring installer responsibilities require skills such as "hard surface," "vinyl tile," "lvt," and "hardwood floors."
 Whereas a floor coverer is skilled in "customer service," "customer complaints," "mathematics," and "cold calls."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Floor coverers tend to reach similar levels of education than flooring installers.
 In fact, floor coverers are 1.3% more likely to graduate with a Master's Degree and 0.1% less likely to have a Doctoral Degree.

-Next up, we have the commercial carpet installer profession to look over.
-This career brings along a lower average salary when compared to a flooring installer annual salary.
-In fact, commercial carpet installers salary difference is $277 lower than the salary of flooring installers per year.
+A career as a commercial carpet installer brings a lower average salary when compared to the average annual salary of a flooring installer.
+In fact, commercial carpet installers salary is $277 lower than the salary of flooring installers per year.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, flooring installer responsibilities are more likely to require skills like "hard surface," "vinyl tile," "lvt," and "hardwood floors."
-Meanwhile, a commercial carpet installer might be skilled in areas such as "customer service," "hand tools," "cctv," and "alarm systems."
+Meanwhile, a commercial carpet installer has duties that require skills in areas such as "customer service," "hand tools," "cctv," and "alarm systems."
 These differences highlight just how different the day-to-day in each role looks.

-When it comes to the differences in education between the two professions, commercial carpet installers tend to reach similar levels of education than flooring installers.
+Average education levels between the two professions vary.
+Commercial carpet installers tend to reach similar levels of education than flooring installers.
 In fact, they're 0.8% less likely to graduate with a Master's Degree and 0.1% less likely to earn a Doctoral Degree.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from flooring installers resumes, they are more likely to have skills like "hard surface," "vinyl tile," "lvt," and "hardwood floors."
-But a carpet installer helper might have skills like "tack," "caulking," "clean carpets," and "physical strength."
+The required skills of the two careers differ considerably.
+For example, flooring installers are more likely to have skills like "hard surface," "vinyl tile," "lvt," and "hardwood floors."
+But a carpet installer helper is more likely to have skills like "tack," "caulking," "clean carpets," and "physical strength."

-Carpet installer helpers typically study at similar levels compared with flooring installers.
+Most carpet installer helpers achieve a similar degree level compared to flooring installers.
 For example, they're 0.8% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between flooring installers and lead installers, there are some differences that are important to note.
 For one, a flooring installer might have more use for skills like "hard surface," "vinyl tile," "lvt," and "hardwood floors."
-Meanwhile, some lead installers might include skills like "hvac," "customer service," "hand tools," and "customer satisfaction" on their resume.
+Meanwhile, some responsibilities of lead installers require skills like "hvac," "customer service," "hand tools," and "customer satisfaction. "